Bowel cancer screening

 Bowel cancer screening is the third cancer based screening programme in Northern Ireland, following breast cancer and cervical cancer screening.
-It is the first cancer screening programme in Northern Ireland to include men.
+It is the only cancer screening programme in Northern Ireland to include men.

 The bowel cancer screening programme involves the use of a home testing kit to collect a sample of bowel motion.
 Completed tests kits are returned to a laboratory which looks for traces of blood in the sample.
 Blood indicates that further investigations, usually a colonoscopy, are required.

 For further information on bowel cancer screening please see: